Phono3py API#

 Force constants calculation#

-The pair of the displacement dataset and force sets is required to calculate force constants. phono3py.load is the convenient function to load these data from files and to set up them in the Phono3py class instance.
-However, in the case when only displacement dataset is expected, the low-level phono3py-yaml parser in Phono3pyYaml is useful.
+Computing the force constants requires both the displacement dataset and the force sets. phono3py.load is a convenient function that loads these data from files and sets them on the Phono3py instance.
+When only the displacement dataset is needed, the low-level phono3py-yaml parser Phono3pyYaml is useful.

 In [1]: from phono3py.interface.phono3py_yaml import Phono3pyYaml